 Place of the Siege of Gibraltar: Isthmus of Gibraltar off the coast of Southern Spain.

-Combatants at the Siege of Gibraltar: The British garrison of Gibraltar comprised British regular troops, including a battalion of Scottish Highlanders, Hanoverian battalions and a detachment of Corsicans.
+Combatants at the Siege of Gibraltar: The British garrison of Gibraltar comprised British regular troops, including a battalion of Scottish Highlanders, Hanoverian battalions and a detachment of Corsicans, with several ships of the British Royal Navy.

 The siege was conducted by the Spanish army and navy with the assistance of the French army and navy.

-Commanders at the Siege of Gibraltar: Lieutenant General George Augustus Elliot was the British governor of Gibraltar.
+Commanders at the Siege of Gibraltar: Lieutenant General George Augustus Eliott was the British governor of Gibraltar.

 The Duc de Crillon commanded the armies besieging Gibraltar from March 1782.